 So what goes into a political online press kit?
 It depends, really.
 Unlike a physical press packet, an online press kit can be broken up to be downloaded in part or in whole.
 PDFs work well as a common file format for documents.

 You can save your files as PDFs through Word, or you can convert them through a free tool like PrimoPDF.
 Images can be grouped together and compressed into ZIP files.
 WinZip is a popular compression program, but there are free alternatives available such as jzip.

-A campaign press kit can include:
+A political campaign press kit includes:

 - A cover letter describing the candidate and campaign.

 - A candidate biography.
 Don’t forget to add a photo and related web links.

 - Digital copies of logos, brochures, flyers, etc.

 - Photographs of the candidate and events from the campaign trail.
 Offer several versions for download.
 Low-res files can be used for web, but print requires larger images with higher resolution.

 - Newspaper or other media excerpts.
 Rather than reprinting the material outright, you could create a document or PDF file with links.